 - A peaceful and balanced home.

 - Have an open discussion about the problem.
 No blaming allowed!
 Talk about how you can work as a team to put more energy and focus on your relationship with each other.
-Ask each other,”What’s missing?”
-What do you both need regarding emotional intimacy from each other?
+Ask each other, "What’s missing?”
+Figure out what you both need regarding emotional intimacy from each other.

 - Make a point to have conversations that are not about the kids.
 Also, keep in touch during the day just to check in and not just to discuss the latest problem at school with little Johnny or to go over the weekly activity schedule.